 - I view others who believe that virtue is the only true good as if they were my brothers and sisters, and the wise and virtuous as my truest friends.

 - I look to Nature and the actions of wise and good people (people who live according to Nature) for guidance as to how I should lead my own life.

-- I view the rest of humanity, the remainder who are neither wise nor good, as if they were children insofar as they lack moral insight, and so I wish them to learn and to flourish, fate permitting, even though they do not share my most cherished beliefs and values.
+- I treat the rest of humanity, the remainder who are neither wise nor good, with patience, and so I wish them to learn and to flourish, fate permitting, even though they do not share my most cherished beliefs and values.

 - I seek to lead primarily by example, demonstrating virtue to others through my words and actions.